Boggabilla: Geography

 Boggabilla is located on the southern bank of the Macintyre River, north of Moree.
 The Newell Highway passes through Boggabilla and is met by the Bruxner Way at a junction in the centre of town.
 Surrounding localities include Toomelah Station 15 km to the east, while the larger town of Goondiwindi is 9 km northwest, across the border in Queensland.

 History

 The Boggabilla region is situated roughly on the border of two large language groups of Aboriginal Australians, the Bigambul and the northern clans of the Gamilaraay.
 British colonisation had a devastating effect on these people, with many being killed in frontier conflict and the Bigambul language now being extinct.

 The first British to enter the region were squatter pastoralists who started to take land in the early 1840s.
 Around 1843, George Yeomans and Otto Baldwin formed the Boggabilla pastoral station.
 They and their stockmen skirmished with the local Aboriginal men over occupation of the land and it wasn't until the arrival of the government funded Native Police force under Commandant Frederick Walker in 1849 that armed Aboriginal resistance around Boggabilla was put down.

 The township of Boggabilla was formed and allotments were first offered for sale in 1863.

+Boggabilla Aboriginal Reserve and Boggabilla Aboriginal Station

+Located on the traditional land of the Gamilaraay people, following colonisation there has been a government gazetted Aboriginal reserve or station in this district on the border between Queensland and New South Wales since 1891.